jasmine/jasmine.github.io/_tutorials/custom_asymmetric_equality_testers.md

     },

     /*
-     * The jasmineToString method is used in the Jasmine pretty printer, and will
+     * The jasmineToString method is used in the Jasmine pretty printer.
+Its
-     * be seen by the user in the message when a test fails.
+     * return value will be seen by the user in the message when a test fails.
      */
     jasmineToString: function() {
       return '<multipleOf: ' + number + '>';